Rincon Valley brings residential living to the Tucson desert

 Welcome Home!
 This beautiful home located in Spanish Trail Estates provides room for the whole family and those who love to entertain!
 You are in close proximity to Rocking K Market, hiking trails, Saguaro National Park and so much more!
 Walking in you are greeted with an open concept lower level, with formal dining room, easy flow to gourmet kitchen that has Oak wood cabinets and gas stove top.

-Located in Popular Rocking K, this stunning home nestled just outside of the busy hustle bustle of the city. but minutes away from necessities.
-Home boast a breathtaking open concept floor plan that creates a sense of effortless between all living areas.
-Offering a blend of luxury and comfort and feeling of your own personal resort like living.
-4 bedrooms, 3 baths, plus den (office, play room)
+Located in Popular Rocking K. This stunning home nestled just outside the hustle bustle of the city, but minutes away from neccessitites.
+Home boast breathtaking mountain views while entertaining in the open and bright floor plan that creates a sense of effortless between all living areas and the majectic ouside exterior.
+4 bedrms.
+3 bath, plus a den for office, play room, exercise.
+Perfect

 Disclaimer: Certain information contained herein is derived from information provided by parties other than Homes.com.
 Our sources include: Accuweather, Public Records and Neustar.
 All information provided is deemed reliable, but is not guaranteed to be accurate and should be independently verified.